 Our Resource Library is growing everyday.
 We are here to help you with forms, links and guides that you need all in one place.

 Alternative dispute resolution is a viable option to litigation.
-Mandatory and voluntary arbitration are sometimes required by contract before a party has the right to seek relied in a court of law.
-Parties can agree to aribtration to resolve their disputes as well.
-These are alternatives to litigation in court, though thet are similar.
-Arbitration involves one or more arbitrators who act in lieu of judges and make decisions which are either binding (enforceble) or nonbinding (unenforceble), depending on the type of arbitration is involved.
+Mandatory and voluntary arbitration are sometimes required by contract before a party has the right to seek relief in a court of law.
+Parties can agree to arbitration to resolve their disputes as well.
+These are alternatives to litigation in court, though they are similar.
+Arbitration involves one or more arbitrators who act in lieu of judges and make decisions which are either binding (enforceable) or nonbinding (unenforceable), depending on the type of arbitration involved.

 How It Works

-Mediation is another form of alternate dispute resolution mechanism that is completely different than litigation or arbitration.
+Mediation is another form of alternate dispute resolution.This mechanism is completely different from litigation or arbitration.
 In mediation, the parties, themselves, work to resolve their own differences with the help of a third party called a mediator.
-The mediator facilitates the mediation, but the parties are the ones who resolve their own differences and settle their own issues, if mediation is successful.
+The mediator facilitates but the parties are the ones who resolve their own differences and settle their own issues, if mediation is successful.
 Mediation, therefore, requires the cooperation of both parties and a willingness to reach a joint resolution of the differences.

 We at the Drendel & Jansons Group have attorneys who are trained mediators.
 If you want to explore the possibility of mediation to resolve the differences you have with another party, we would love to meet with you.
 Call us at (630) 406-5440 or Contact Us by email.